BenQ: Current day

+Logos

+BenQ currently have a number of logos in use for B2B and B2C business.

+Sub-brands

+ZOWIE esports gear

+ZOWIE was founded at the end of 2008.
+It is a brand dedicated to the development of professional esports equipment.
+At the time it debuted, there were only three employees and one product.

-On 10 December 2015, BenQ announced that ZOWIE GEAR would become their new gaming division.
-Their newer products include mice, mouse pads, sound cards, monitors, and other gaming accessories.
-The BenQ ZOWIE monitors are used by around 45% of professional gamers.
+On 10 December 2015, BenQ announced that ZOWIE GEAR would become their new esports gaming division.
+Their newer products include mice, mouse pads, monitors, and other gaming accessories.
+BenQ ZOWIE esports monitors are used by around 63% of professional gamers.

+In September 2022, BenQ announced the launch of their XL2566K 360 Hz Monitor.

+On 10 June 2022, ZOWIE announced that they would be joining the professional esports league - VALORANT Champions Tour (VCT) EMEA as the Official Display Partner for the 2022 season.

+In January 2023, BenQ announced the launch of ZOWIE EC-CW Wireless Mice Series.

-MOBIUZ Gaming
+MOBIUZ gaming monitors

 In July 2020, BenQ announced the launch of its new MOBIUZ gaming monitor series.
 MOBIUZ monitors introduce a new HDRi adaptive technology that optimizes the HDR effect based on light conditions and built-in treVolo speakers and proprietary Eye-Care technology.